chisui/dakka/thesis/main.md

    In other words change their internal state.

 The most straight forward way to implement these actions would be to use a monad transformer for each action.
-Creating and sending could be modeled with `WriterT` and changing the internal state through `StateT`.
+Creating and sending could be modeled with `WriterT [SystemMessage]` where `SystemMessage` encapsulates each both the intent to create an actor as well as sending a message to a specific actor.
+Changing the internal state of the actor could be achieved through `StateT s` where `s` is the internal state of the actor or the actortype to be more specific.

 But here we encounter several issues: